-The parent app is the primary way in which we communicate directly with parents.
-We use email to send announcements to parents about upcoming events and the PVA, to send out the weekly email blast, to send out electronic copies of the monthly statements, and to communicate with parents on administrative matters.
-Most importantly, in the event of an emergency, we use the parent app to notify all parents simultaneously of a problem (e.g., water main break in Buckhead).
+The parent app Kaymbu is the primary way in which we communicate directly with parents.
+We use email to send announcements to parents about upcoming events and the PVA, to send out the weekly email blast, and to communicate with parents on administrative matters.